SeptiyanAndika/survey-token-ico-smart-contract/README.md

 # ICO Contract

 This repo is a truffle project use library Open Zeppelin contracts.
 Token contract we use Pausabale token.
-Crowsdale contract we use  and modify abit TimedCrowdsale, and IndividuallyCappedCrowdsale to support private and public crowdsale (2 time crowdsale) and use PostDeliveryCrowdsale RefundableCrowdsale contract:
+Crowsdale contract we use  and modify abit TimedCrowdsale, and IndividuallyCappedCrowdsale to support whitelist sales and public sale (2 time crowdsale) and use PostDeliveryCrowdsale RefundableCrowdsale contract:

 ### Requirements